 - Coconut water and fruit

 As long as the ingredients are safe, you can get creative with what you choose to make your DIY popsicles.
-Here you can find popsicle molds.
+Use kid-friendly popsicle molds and you are good to go.

 3. Frozen Fruits & Veggies